Composition of Bhargava's Cubes over Number Fields: Composition of cubes

 \begin{proof} We will consider only the pair of balanced triples $\big( [\alpha_1, \alpha_2], [\beta_1, \beta_2], [\gamma_1, \gamma_2] \big)$ and $\big( [p\alpha_1+r\alpha_2, q\alpha_1+s\alpha_2], [\beta_1, \beta_2], [\gamma_1, \gamma_2] \big)$; the rest follows from \eqref{Eq:ActionDecomp} and the symmetry.
 Denote $a_{ijk}=\tau(\alpha_i\beta_j\gamma_k)$, and let $(b_{ijk})$ be the cube which arises as the image of the balanced triple $\big( [p\alpha_1+r\alpha_2, q\alpha_1+s\alpha_2], [\beta_1, \beta_2], [\gamma_1, \gamma_2] \big)$ under the map $\Phi'$; then

 for any $j,k\in\{1,2\}$.
 Therefore,

 \end{proof}

 In the case over $\Z$, Bhargava \cite{BhargavaLawsI} says (in the proof of Theorem 11) that if the balanced triple of ideals is replaced by an equivalent triple, the resulting cube does not change.
 That is not completely true; as we will prove, the two resulting cubes indeed lie in the same equivalence class.
-But they do not necessarily have to be the same, as shows the following example.
+But we cannot expect them to be equal, as shows the following example.

 \begin{example} Assume $K=\Q$, $L=\Q(\ii)$; then $\OK{L}=[1,\ii]$.
 Both of the triples of oriented ideals $B=\big( [1,\ii], [1,\ii], [1, \ii] \big)$ and $B'=\big( [\ii,-1], [1,\ii], [1, \ii] \big)$ are balanced; moreover, $B\sim B'$, because $[\ii, -1]=\ii\cdot[1, \ii]$, and $\ii$ is a unit from $L$ with (totally) positive norm.
 We have